Requirements

 (formerly known as Maintenance of Certification)

-In order to meet the new Continuing Certification Standards required of all member boards of the American Board of Medical Specialties, the American Board of Thoracic Surgery replaced its Maintenance of Certification (MOC) process with Continuing Certification starting in January 2024.
-Continuing Certification is intended to give the public assurance that certified specialty physicians are maintaining high standards of clinical care throughout their career.
-For that reason, the Board requires that all Diplomates, including those who hold life-time and time-limited certificates, participate in Continuing Certification.
-The only exception is for those Diplomates who have notified the Board of their retirement or disability.
+To meet new Continuing Certification Standards from the American Board of Medical Specialties, the American Board of Thoracic Surgery replaced Maintenance of Certification (MOC) with Continuing Certification (CC) in January 2024.
+The CC program ensures the public that certified physicians maintain high clinical standards throughout their careers.
+All Diplomates—including those with 10 year certificates issued under MOC or current CC 5 year certificates—must participate, except those who have formally notified the Board of retirement or disability.

 What happens to my MOC Certificate?